-Epilepsy is a moderate to severe neurological disorder characterized by uncontrolled and usually violent shaking- known as seizures.
+Epilepsy is a moderate to a severe neurological disorder characterized by uncontrolled and usually violent shaking- known as seizures.
 Epileptic seizures are episodes that can vary from brief and nearly undetectable periods to long periods of vigorous shaking.
 These episodes can result in physical injuries, including occasionally broken bones.

 In epilepsy, seizures tend to recur and, as a rule, have no immediate underlying cause.
 People with epilepsy suffer from recurrent seizure because of a sudden increase or spike in the brain’s electrical activity spurred by a rapid surge in electric impulse inside the brain.